Ask AI

 Specific circumstances

-Pediatric patients, diagnosis: as per ERS 2021 guidelines, Do not diagnose asthma solely based on symptoms
+Pediatric patients, diagnosis: as per ERS 2021 guidelines, do not diagnose asthma solely based on symptoms

 D